lukelbd/vim-succinct/README.md

 ## Global options
 * `g:filetypetools_tab_filetypes`: Vim-list of strings specifying
   filetypes for which we want `:TabToggle` to be called by default.
+  Generally speaking, these should just be filetypes for which literal tab characters are syntactically meaningful.
-  By default, this is `['text','gitconfig','make']`. reused
+  The default is `['text','gitconfig','make']`.
-* `'g:filetypetools_outofdelim_map'`: The key to use for the insert-mode out-of-current-delimiter mapping, `<Plug>outofdelim`.
+* `g:filetypetools_outofdelim_map`: The key to use for the insert-mode out-of-current-delimiter mapping, `<Plug>outofdelim`.
   By default, this is `<F2>`,
-  because I configure iTerm (my terminal of choice) to remap the normally impossible but easy-to-press key-combination "`<C-.>`" to the unused function key `<F2>`.
+  because I configure iTerm2 (my terminal of choice) to remap the normally impossible but easy-to-press key-combination "`<C-.>`" to the unused function key `<F2>`.
 * `g:filetypetools_surround_prefix`: The key to use for the insert-mode surround mappings, `<Plug>filetypetools-surround`.
-  By default, this is `<C-s>`.
-Note this may require running `bind -r '"\C-s"'` in your terminal or adding this text to your `.bashrc` or `.bash_profile`.
+  The default is `<C-s>`.
+Note this may require running `bind -r '"\C-s"'` in your terminal or adding it to your `.bashrc` or `.bash_profile`.
-* `g:filetypetools_symbol_prefix`:
-  insert-mode symbol-insert mappings, `<Plug>filetypetools-symbol`.
+* `g:filetypetools_symbol_prefix`: The key to use for the insert-mode symbol-insert mappings, `<Plug>filetypetools-symbol`.
-  By default, this is `<C-z>`.
+  The default is `<C-z>`.
 To prevent accidentally sending your vim session to the background of your terminal session, I suggest also adding `noremap <C-z> <Nop>` to your `.vimrc`.

 ## Commands and maps
 * `:TabToggle`: Toggles `expandtab` on-and-off.
+* `<Plug>surround`, `<Plug>symbol`: Maps for surrounding selected
+  text, or normal-mode specified boundaries, with some delimiter, or for simply inserting some symbol.
 * `<Plug>outofdelim`: Jumps to the right of the next closing delimiter.
 This is handy when the cursor is inside a complex next of varying types of delimiters.
-* `<Plug>surround`, `<Plug>symbol`: Maps for surrounding selected
-  text, or normal-mode specified boundaries, with some delimiter, or for simply inserting some symbol.
+It stands in contrast to delimitMate's `<Plug>delimitMateJumpMany` map, which jumps outside of arbitrarily nested delimiters.

 # Installation
 Install with your favorite [plugin manager](https://vi.stackexchange.com/questions/388/what-is-the-difference-between-the-vim-plugin-managers).